filipPuggle/dm-ai-agent-privacy/README.md

 # Instagram Webhook Bot

-A Flask-based webhook server that automatically responds to Instagram messages with "Hello, World!" using the Instagram Graph API.
+A Flask-based webhook server that automatically responds to Instagram messages by the context using the Instagram Graph API.

 ## Features